 This project has received funding from the European Union’s Sixth Framework Programme for research and technological development under grant agreement No 510205

-The NORFACE programme Re-emergence of Religion as a Social Force in Europe probed the condition of religion in Europe against the background of European secularism.
+The NORFACE transnational research programme on “Re-emergence of Religion as a Social Force in Europe?” probed the condition of religion in Europe against the background of European secularism.
 Also the programme investigated the re-kindling of religious activity brought about by the political and social changes in Europe of the past thirty years.
 The ten innovative and methodologically varied academic research projects investigated the significance of religion in contemporary social life.
 Furthermore they explored the social and cultural impacts of recent religious growth points, such as Islam and Pentecostalism.
 New theories and methods were designed to explain the ways in which religion and faith are re-emerging.